pascaladi/Big-Data-Analytics-Intern-Kimia-Farma/README.md

 1. ) Company revenue analysis
 2. ) Transaction analysis per province
 3. ) Branch performance
+4. ) Product performance
-4. ) Profitability analysis
+5. ) Profitability analysis

 The final output was a dashboard in Google Looker Studio that would help stakeholders monitor and analyze the business performance of Kimia Farma comprehensively.